cohenaj194/GitFailGuard/README.md

 ### Testing the Webhook

-You can test the webhook endpoint using `curl`:
+You can test the action response webhook endpoint using `curl`:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{